LivingCryogen/Hazard/README.md

 If the project were designed to be what it actually is -- a solo desktop application written in WPF with very little chance of extension -- it could be written much more simply.
 But that would be another project (one I may or may not undertake).

 ## Background
-In high school programming, I had a Visual Basic project I never got fully working which was to emulate Hasbro's *Risk*.
-I decided to achieve that early goal, but updated to use modern languages, frameworks, and other technologies.
+I had a Visual Basic project from a high school programming course that I never got fully working.
+It was to emulate Hasbro's *Risk*.
+I decided to achieve that long abandoned goal, but updated to use modern languages, frameworks, and other technologies.

 Discovering which languages and tools would be used today, I landed on Windows Presentation Foundation (WPF).
 Fortunately, Microsoft's C# and the .NET ecosystem have developed a great deal.
 In retrospect, this decision did narrow my initial focus to desktop development, but I also discovered that MVVM was widely used in web contexts as well (and much more so, it's close cousin MVC), so natural progress might lead to working in a web context in the medium to long term.